In the examples shown in Using Perspective

 When using the default implementation, you have to create the

-objects for you.
-You do this by running p = svc.createPerspective("perspective_name")
+the Perspective objects for you.
+You do this by running p = svc.createPerspective("perspective_name").

 constructor of your Perspective-subclass by hand, because the Perspective

-needs to have a list of all the Perspective
+Service needs to have a list of all the Perspectives that

 it contains.